 The site is secure.
 The https:// ensures that you're connecting to the official website and that any information you provide is encrypted and sent securely.

 Improve strength, flexibility, and endurance with weekly fitness

 Exercising isn't always easy.
 It can be hard to find the time and motivation.
 One thing that can help is developing a regular physical activity plan.
 A physical activity plan can help you stay on track to lose weight and be more energetic.

 If you want a physical activity plan, follow the "FITT" principles.
 Following these principles will help you plan the most important aspects of your physical activity.

 F is for Frequency: How often should you be physically active?
 Whether you're a beginner or you already exercise regularly, find a frequency you can stick to.
-MOVE! encourages you to exercise at least five days per week.
+VA's MOVE!
+Weight Management Program encourages you to exercise at least five days per week.
 Remember, you can split it up into 10-minute sessions throughout the week.